 to Greek high-school students and Modern Greek to foreign students, both underage and

 adults.
-She is also well experienced in the fields of distance learning.
+She is also well experienced in the fields of distance learning and digital literacy.
 Currently, she organizes

-events and campaigns as a mentor and trainer of Praxis volunteers and she continues teaching
+events, workshops and campaigns as a Mentor and Youth worker of Praxis volunteers and she continues teaching

 voluntarily Modern Greek to immigrants and foreigners in NGOs.

-Antigone Nounou, Consultant, Project manager, Senior researcher and Strategist: over the years, Antigone has worked in a
+Antigone is a Consultant, Project manager, Senior researcher and Strategist: over the years, Antigone has worked in a

 number of projects with significant positive social impact, for NGOs, charitable foundations and local authorities in Greece and